lpoto/discord-utility-bot/README.md

 - Queue message offers commands by clicking on buttons:
     - skip,
     - pause,
+    - replay,
     - stop,
-    - replay,
     - loop,
-    - loop queue.
+    - loop queue,
+    - shuffle.

-- Songs are added to the queue by typing the name of the song or it's url in the music thread.
+- Songs are added by typing the name/url of a youtube song/playlist in the music thread.

-- Deleting the queue message will stop the music.
+- Deleting the queue message or thread will stop the music.

-- On stop command the bot leaves the channel and closes its running music thread.
+- Bot will remove the queue message when leaving the channel.

 - User may only use music commands if they are in a voice channel and bot is either in the same channel or not connected to any.

-- Bot leaves the channel after being alone in the channel or after not playing anything for 10 minutes.

 - Bot requires a `DJ` role.
 Only users with the same role may use the music commands.